MIZNA FILM SERIES

 Fourth Wednesdays at the Trylon

 The Mizna Film Series is a monthly selection of programs, marking Mizna’s first venture into year-round curated film programming.
 While the annual Film Festival organized by the St. Paul-based organization focuses primarily on the works of contemporary artists, the Mizna Film Series provides a space to expand Mizna’s regular film programming to include screenings, critical essays, filmmaker interviews, and discussions exploring revolutionary forms of cinema from the Southwest Asia and North Africa region and beyond.
-This series is presented virtually and in-person in collaboration with the Trylon Cinema.

 Events List Navigation